mc776/HideousDestructor/hd_manual.md

 * `hd_dropeverythingondeath` (false): HD mostly goes with regular (GZ)Doom inventory behaviour when dying and respawning: you keep your stuff in co-op, reset your stuff in deathmatch, maybe drop an extra copy of your weapon.
 Enabling this cvar will cause you to drop *all* your inventory except keys, leaving a stash of loot for your opponents (or buddies) in deathmatch or, in co-op, forcing you to do a naked walk of shame back to where you'd died.

 * `hd_disintegrator` (false): With this on, once you hit zero hitpoints you immediately disappear.
 Mostly for deathmatch.
-Overrides YOLO mode below.

-* `hd_yolo` (false): With this on, you will trigger the wipeout counter the first time you die, but you can't die until everyone (or, in teamplay, everyone on your team) is dead or incapacitated.
-Not recommended for free-for-all deathmatch.
+* `hd_pof` (false): Stands for "Power of Friendship".
+When this cvar is turned on outside of FFA deathmatch, you can't respawn until all living allied players are in sight and within range.
+Once you do respawn, you will be raised on the spot subject to a brief moment of incapacitation.

 * `hd_flagpole` (false): See the "Flagpole" section for details.